collapsed-stacks/startups/questions/5207/when-closing-down-a-startup-failed-what-do-i-need-to-provide-to-the-shareholde.md

 - tagged: `taxes`, `stock`
 - score: 4

-<p>I have a startup, raised some money, struggled to bring the product to market... anyways we are shutting it down.
+I have a startup, raised some money, struggled to bring the product to market... anyways we are shutting it down.
 The investors want to claim their investment as a loss on their taxes.
-Do I provide them a form, or is it simply a part of their taxes that they handle?</p>
+Do I provide them a form, or is it simply a part of their taxes that they handle?

-<p>Want to make sure to take care of them.</p>
+Want to make sure to take care of them.

-<p><strong>UPDATE:</strong> This is a USA based company.
-Specifically Washington state.</p>
+**UPDATE:** This is a USA based company.
+Specifically Washington state.

 ## Answer 5210